• Skip to primary navigation

 Do not leave the coulis unattended while cooking.
 It may scorch from the bottom.

-If you want a very fine coulis, then pass the puree through a fine-mesh strainer.
+If you want a finer coulis, pass the puree through a fine mesh sieve.

 Frequently Asked Questions